lrtitze/Swift-VectorBoolean/README.md

 Swift VectorBoolean for iOS
 ===========================

+### ✻ Updated for Xcode 7.3

-This is an iOS 8 and higher Swift 2 rewrite of the code for Andy Finnell's article [How to implement boolean operations on bezier paths](http://losingfight.com/blog/2011/07/07/how-to-implement-boolean-operations-on-bezier-paths-part-1/).
+This is an iOS 8 and higher Swift 2.2 rewrite of the code for Andy Finnell's article [How to implement boolean operations on bezier paths](http://losingfight.com/blog/2011/07/07/how-to-implement-boolean-operations-on-bezier-paths-part-1/).
 It is a literal translation of his original Objective-C Mac OS X [VectorBoolean](https://bitbucket.org/andyfinnell/vectorboolean) library with a tiny bit of Swifty goodness introduced.

-It compiles under XCode 7 and includes an iOS app which tests the bezier operations and serves as an example of using the code.
+It compiles under XCode 7.3 and includes an iOS app which tests the bezier operations and serves as an example of using the code.

 I wrote this because I had a specific need for boolean operations on bezier paths in iOS.
 Rather than simply modifing the original Objective-C code to work on iOS, I bit the bullet and decided to redo it in Swift.
 Six months after beginning, I'm pleased to share it with you.
 I hope you enjoy it.